Entry and Exit

 Passports and Visas:

-Business travellers who are holders of APEC travel cards with “RUS” printed on the reverse side may travel to Russia visa-free for up 90 days in each 180-day period.
+Business travellers holding APEC travel cards with “RUS” printed on the reverse side may wish to double check with the Russian Embassy on possibility to travel to Russia visa-free for up 90 days in each 180-day period.

 Travellers arriving by cruise ships that dock for less than 72 hours in St. Petersburg (and some other port cities) may be allowed to enter Russia visa-free if they are part of a tour organised by the cruise operator or registered tour operator.
 Please check with your cruise operator on whether you need to obtain a Russian visa.